HChenX/ClipboardList/README.md

 - Removes the 20 restrictions and time limitations on the "Clipboard and Phrases" functionality.
 - Disables full-screen optimization for the input method.
 - This module is exclusively for Xiaomi devices!
-Compatible with MIUI and HyperOS.
+Compatible with `MIUI` and `HyperOS`.

 #### Instructions for Using the Module: